KnightWarrioro/AdvanceAlgoClassProject/README.md

 # AdvanceAlgoClassProject
-A project to reduce floasting point errors in exponentiation
+A project to reduce floating point errors in exponentiation